MicrosoftDocs/sql-docs/docs/2014/database-engine/create-a-server-audit-and-database-audit-specification.md

 ms.assetid: 26ee85de-6e97-4318-b526-900924d96e62
 caps.latest.revision: 15
 author: "craigg-msft"
-ms.author: "rickbyh"
+ms.author: "craigg"
 manager: "jhubbard"
 ---
 # Create a Server Audit and Database Audit Specification
-  This topic describes how to create a server audit and database audit specification in [!INCLUDE[ssCurrent](../../includes/sscurrent-md.md)] by using [!INCLUDE[ssManStudioFull](../../includes/ssmanstudiofull-md.md)] or [!INCLUDE[tsql](../../includes/tsql-md.md)].
+  This topic describes how to create a server audit and database audit specification in [!INCLUDE[ssCurrent](../includes/sscurrent-md.md)] by using [!INCLUDE[ssManStudioFull](../includes/ssmanstudiofull-md.md)] or [!INCLUDE[tsql](../includes/tsql-md.md)].

- *Auditing* an instance of [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] or a [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] database involves tracking and logging events that occur on the system.
+ *Auditing* an instance of [!INCLUDE[ssNoVersion](../includes/ssnoversion-md.md)] or a [!INCLUDE[ssNoVersion](../includes/ssnoversion-md.md)] database involves tracking and logging events that occur on the system.
 The *SQL Server Audit* object collects a single instance of server- or database-level actions and groups of actions to monitor.
-The audit is at the [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] instance level.
-You can have multiple audits per [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] instance.
+The audit is at the [!INCLUDE[ssNoVersion](../includes/ssnoversion-md.md)] instance level.
+You can have multiple audits per [!INCLUDE[ssNoVersion](../includes/ssnoversion-md.md)] instance.
 The *Database-Level Audit Specification* object belongs to an audit.
 You can create one database audit specification per SQL Server database per audit.
 For more information, see [SQL Server Audit &#40;Database Engine&#41;](../../2014/database-engine/sql-server-audit-database-engine.md).

  **In This Topic**